-The Journal of Applied Engineering Science - JAES is an international journal dedicated to the improvement and dissemination of knowledge on methods, policies and technologies in technical sciences, energy, energy efficiency and environment, industrial engineering, quality management and other related sciences.
+The Journal of Applied Engineering Science (JAES) is an international journal dedicated to the improvement and dissemination of the results of research and the application of methods, techniques, and technologies within mechanical engineering, transportation, and civil engineering.
 JAES follows new trends and progress proven practice in listed fields, thus creating a unique forum (platform) for interdisciplinary or multidisciplinary dialog.

 The Journal of Applied Engineering Science was launched in June 2003 under the name “Istraživanja i projektovanja za privredu“.
 Since 2011, Journal starts to be published exclusively in English, and has been supported by alternative (parallel) title „Journal of Applied Engineering Science”.